What is Capital Gains Tax?

 Tax @ 20% = ₹2,32,913 + cess

-• Gold, jewellery, and precious metals
+• Gold, jewellery, and other assets: 12.5% without indexation

 Capital Gains Tax Exemptions